Sunshine Coast Community Plan

 - seize new opportunities as they arise.

-This partnership will develop and coordinate strategies and actions to achieve the goals outlined in the Community Plan.
+It will develop plans and actions to achieve the goals outlined in the Community Plan.

-The first stage of the Community Plan was an analysis [PDF 271KB] of significant community consultations from the past seven years including:
+The first stage of the plan was to study public consultations [PDF 271KB] from the last seven years including:

 - feedback from the 2009 Our Place Our Future consultations